ahtngl/project_2209/README.md

 ## Definitions
 **Mature B Lymphocyte** - plays role in adaptive immunity , produced by hematopoietic stem cell (HSC) in bone marrow

-**Hematogone** - a normal immature B cell that originates from HSC , they undergo lymphopoiesis to become mature B lymphocyte
+**Hematogone** - a normal immature B cell that originates from HSC , undergoes lymphopoiesis to become a mature B lymphocyte

 **Neoplastic B Lymphoblast** - an abnormal cell that originates from HSC that show an aberrant immunophenotype